 Traditionally people with pensions fared well in retirement but that’s not always the case these days.
 Many defined benefit plans are being converted into defined contribution plans creating more retirement income uncertainty.
 Fewer workers are staying with the same company for 25 or 30 years.
 The employee is much more mobile these days which also leads to lower pension amounts.
 People are tending to start into the workforce a little later in life and most people want to retire sooner than later.

 Related article: Pension plans are still the foundation of retirement planning

 One of ‘R’s in RRSP stands for Retirement.
 To give people incentives to save for retirement, the RRSP provides an attractive tax deduction at the time of contribution.
 You have to eventually pay the tax on withdrawal but if you can withdraw the money in a lower tax bracket than when you put it in, you will benefit beyond just the long term tax deferral of the RRSP.

 Don’t withdraw money before retirement

-Unfortunately, most of these withdrawls are for lifestyle – vacations, cars, renovations, big screen TVs, etc.
+Unfortunately, most of these withdrawals are for lifestyle – vacations, cars, renovations, big-screen TVs, etc.